-2 July 1878, A colonial force defeated by Luka Jantje’s men at the battle of Kho.
+2 July 1878, The colonial force defeated by Luka Jantje’s men at the battle of Kho.

 2 July 1907, Winners of the SA Foursomes (Handicap) in the Ladies’ Golf Championships at Port Elizabeth were Miss Freislich (Kimberley) and Mrs Overbach (PE).

-2 July 1910, Sol Plaatje publishes Tsala ea Becoana regularly from this day.
+2 July 1910, Sol Plaatje publishes Tsala ea Becoana for the first time.

 (Pictured is the statue of Sol Plaatje at the Civic Centre).

 Sol Plaatje arrived in Kimberley from Mafeking (now Mahikeng) by June 1910 to start a new chapter of his life.
 He was 34 years old, independent, in the prime of his life, and he had learnt much.
 He had survived a difficult siege in Mafeking, and coped with the guerilla warfare that followed and devastated the country.
 He had worked hard with the government without due reward and promotion, and had started his own newspaper.
 That it had ultimately failed and closed down was because of the poor economy of the country (and the region) coupled to Plaatje either failing to understand or grasp business economics.
 After all, he was a journalist and economics was and is not a strong point with many writers.
 Literacy too, was low among the target market, and that meant low readership, and low readership means little advertising content.
 So on both counts where income was necessary, sales of the paper and advertising, it was not at all good.